cocos/cocos-docs/en/components/button.md

 ## Button Click Event

-Button supports Button Click event.
-This means only when users click and release the Button will the corresponding call-back function be triggered.
-There are two ways to add a callback.
+The Button can additionally add a Click event to respond to the player's click action.
+There are two ways to do this.

-### Add a callback throught the component.
+### Add a callback throught the Properties.

 ![button-event](./button/button-event.png)